konnov/protocols-made-fun/_posts/2025-06-07-lean-epfd-completeness.md

 definition.

 We have defined the three actions, as in the pseudo-code (the definition of `init` comes later).
 Are we done?
 Not quite.
-Since we are specifying the behavior of the distributed system, not just the behavior of individual processes, we need two more actions.
+Since we're specifying the behavior of the entire distributed system, not just individual processes, we need two more actions.

 The first additional action is `crash`: